BRANDS

 Christian Dior

-Christian Dior launched his Paris couture house in 1946 and instantly changed postwar fashion with the New Look.
+Christian Dior launched his Paris couture house and instantly changed postwar fashion with the New Look.
 Over time Dior expanded into ready-to-wear and accessories at global scale.
 Late 1990s and early 2000s pieces reflect that era of maximum visibility.

 -